satvik5678/Cssbasics/README.md

 # Cssbasics
-basic codes of css for default branch
+basic codes of css for feature branch